kcokros/erp/README.md

 - Generates a dictionary of actor-role pairs mentioned in the news dataset.
 - Applies the best-performing NER model to the dataset, focusing on the `Cleaned_Summary` column.
 - Associates individuals (PER) with their roles (NOR) or organizations (ORG).
+- Combined with manual analysis through multiple iteration to build a dictionary of `Influencer` and `Role`, which will be cross referenced with the dataset to generate `Extracted_Influencers`
-- Introduces manual analysis to build a model determining whether an individual is affiliated with the government or a non-government entity.
+- Introduces model to determine whether an individual is affiliated with the government or a non-government entity, adding `bias_score` to the dataset (+1 for each government key person mentioned in `Extracted_Influencers`, and -1 of each non-government key person mentioned)

 ### Sentiment Analysis